Portastudio: Impact and legacy

 The Portastudio, and particularly its first iteration, the TEAC 144, is credited with launching the home recording revolution by making it possible for musicians to easily and affordably record and produce multitrack music themselves wherever they wanted and is cited as one of the most significant innovations in music production technology.
 In general, these machines were typically used by amateur and professional musicians to record demos, although some Portastudio projects, most notably Bruce Springsteen's 1982 album Nebraska, have become notable major-label releases.
 Beginning in the 1990s, cassette-based Portastudios experienced new popularity for lo-fi recording.

 In 2006, the TEAC Portastudio was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."
 In 2021, in conjunction with TASCAM's 50th anniversary, a software plug-in emulation of the Porta One ministudio was released by IK Multimedia.
+Many notable artists have used varying Portastudios to record their tracks and albums.